glouw/blog/_posts/2024-09-21-Inline-Internal-Combustion-Modelling.md

 }
 ```

-The Otto cycle can similarly be described with a pressure volume diagram:

-// -> DRAW PV DIAGRAM HERE

 While our model _can_ be a piston connected to an atmospheric source and sink, engine sound and performance is greatly
 improved upon by adding intake and exhaust chambers.
 The intake chamber is a lump sum of the throttle chamber, plenum,
-and intake runner, for simplicity's sake.
+and intake runner.
 Similarly, the exhaust chamber is a lump sum of the exhaust runner, collector,
 tailpipe, muffler.
 The lump sum can be further broken down into individual chamber components to achieve more accurate
 engine sounds and performance.

-// -> CHAMBERS GO HERE

 ## Chamber Definition